Fellowship

 We welcome participants from a wide range of Jewish backgrounds some of whom have had formal Jewish education and some of whom have only just found out they are Jewish.
 No prior knowledge or experience of Judaism is needed for this programme.
 We will engage with Jewish tradition and culture throughout the programme by celebrating festivals, marking Shabbat, classes focused on agricultural Judaism and meditation or accessible prayer.

 Please fill out the form linked above for the Fellowship you wish to apply for.
-If you have any questions about the form, please contact our Fellowship Coordinator Tal at tal@sadehfarm.co.uk
+If you have any questions about the form, please contact our Shel at info@sadehfarm.co.uk

 After we’ve received your application, we’ll read and review it.
 We’ll then email you to either offer you an interview, or to let you know your application wasn’t successful.
 The interview is a chance for you to get to know us a bit better, and for us to get to know you!
 We have a couple of questions to ask you (and we can send these to you in advance, just let us know) and you’ll have time to ask us anything you want to, too.